mztriz/csv-to-panicstatusboard/README.md

 `ruby csv-to-json.rb`

-Add it to your crontab to have it refresh the data from  your Dropbox file every N times.
+Add it to your [Crontab](http://en.wikipedia.org/wiki/Crontab) to have it refresh the data from  your Dropbox file every N times.

 Enjoy!